<< Click to Display Table of Contents >>

 Navigation: USING REPORTS >

 There is a Sort button on the reports viewing window.
 This option allows you to change the order of the data displayed on the report, if you want to see it in another order.
-For instance, suppose you want to list accounts in descending order by account number.
-You might start by creating the Reports ⇒ Listing ⇒ Chart of Accounts report.
-Then click the Sort button.
-(Please do this as you are reading this page or it will be difficult to understand it!)

 You will now see the following window, called Specify Sort Columns:

 You will also get a message box, warning you that the report has group breaks, and that changing the sort order could cause problems.
 Many reports in ACCOUNTS will be like this!
 What can happen with inappropriate changes to the sort order in such reports is that groups get repeated, because not all lines of the report that should be in the same group are sorted together.

 Instructions are written at the top of the window, as you can see in the image above.
 The box at the left labelled "Available Columns" contains the names of all of the fields (also called columns) on the report that you can sort on.
 While the names displayed won't exactly match the column headings on the report, you should be able to easily figure out which is which, for almost all reports.
 (If you aren't sure what a column name means, you can always try sorting on it and see what happens!)

 The column accounts_order that this report (and many others) are sorted on is the official order of accounts as shown in the Chart of Accounts window.
 That order is explained in in the section of that window's Help topic titled Validation when you Close this Window.